TheKitBoi/FNF-Psych-Engine-Extra-Keys/README.md

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

+This modification is not official!
+This is [Psych Engine With Extra Keys](https://gamebanana.com/mods/333373), intended to add extra keys to [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine).

 ## Installation:
 Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.